Campus Living Residential Policies Fall 2019

 Custodial services are not provided for the kitchen or individual resident rooms in Rector Village.
 Facilities Management staff will clean the bathrooms in the suite once per week.
 In order for bathrooms to be cleaned, residents must have all personal items off the sink area and stored in their cabinets.
 Residents are responsible for additional cleaning in the bathrooms and vacuuming in the shared areas.

 Students residing in residence halls are responsible for the cleaning of their individual assigned rooms and common areas in Hogate Hall.
 Rooms should be clean with minimal personal belongings on the floor and trash and food should be removed in a timely manner.
 Regular removal of these items prevents health and safety concerns.

 Common Area Damage

 At the beginning of each academic year, the common areas of all the living units are assessed for the quality of the facilities and furnishings.
-Campus Living and Community Development staff will solicit information from the residents of the residence halls, suites, houses and apartments in order to hold the responsible student(s) accountable for the listed damages.
+Housing and Residence Life staff will solicit information from the residents of the residence halls, suites, houses and apartments in order to hold the responsible student(s) accountable for the listed damages.
 Charges will be billed to the responsible parties as damage are identified or at the end of the corresponding semester/term.
 If no student(s)/group can be found responsible, damages will be billed equally among residents of the living unit.
 Hosts of social events, whether a group or individual, will be held responsible for damage in the area and immediate vicinity used for the event.

 The Common Area Damage policy is one way that we can support community engagement.
 It is not intended to punish communities for damage caused to their common areas, but it is intended to encourage residents to hold their peers and themselves accountable for behavior that leads to damage.
 Ideally, the person who caused the damage will take responsibility for his/her actions.
 Likewise, a community can also help hold their peers accountable for the decisions individuals make.